4 minutes

 Readers should note that this index complements insights from Digital Commerce 360’s Top 2000 Database.
 That database specifically tracks North American online retailers and their web sales.
 The Baird/Digital Commerce 360 Ecommerce Stock Index, meanwhile, covers both B2C retail and B2B ecommerce companies, in addition to the technology vendors that serve them, with a broader focus on global activity.
 All commentary and reporting is provided for informational purposes only and is not intended to be financial advice.

-Click here to read January’s ecommerce stock index results.
+Click here to read February’s ecommerce stock index results.

-“The Baird/Digital Commerce Ecommerce Stock Index declined almost 10% in February, another challenging month for stocks, and underperforming the broader S&P index, which was down 1% for the month,” said Colin Sebastian, Baird’s managing director and senior research analyst covering internet/ecommerce.
+“The Baird/Digital Commerce Ecommerce Stock Index increased 7% in April, after declining 3% in March and down almost 10% in February, however, still underperformed the broader S&P index in April, which was up 10.4% for the month,” said Colin Sebastian, Baird’s managing director and senior research analyst covering internet/ecommerce.

-“Despite the increasing pressure on consumers and ecommerce companies, Baird remains positive on the broader secular growth opportunity and continues to expect almost 6% year-over-year industry growth in 2026,” he stated.
+“Despite the increasing pressure on consumers and macro-related uncertainty, Baird remains positive on the broader secular growth opportunity and continues to expect almost 6% year-over-year industry growth in 2026,” he said.

 Do you rank in our databases?